Leading Through Change in Higher Education: Five Intentions for Building Trust

 Lead With Self-Care

 You can only be as good to those around you as you are to yourself.
 Leading with self-care may mean modeling transparent wellbeing practices like taking time for exercise or setting times with your team when you will be away from your devices.
 It might mean prioritizing time with family and supporting the efforts of your team members to do the same.
-Most of all, it should mean fostering a culture where wellbeing is normalized as both a value in and of itself as well as an asset toward the impact your institution is trying to make.
+Most of all, it should mean fostering a culture where well-being is normalized as both a value in and of itself as well as an asset toward the impact your institution is trying to make.

 Lead With Hope

-Reacting to the next news cycle, and the one after that, is not a strategy for success, and hope for the future can be so easily lost when we become myopic.
+Reacting to the next news cycle and the one after that is not a strategy for success, and hope for the future can be so easily lost when we become myopic.
 Leaders bear responsibility for keeping the aperture open to consider and shape a strategic future toward which we can plan, even when the path seems unclear.

 How do we want to be living out our mission and purpose three, five, or fifteen years from now?
 We can create additional certainty toward that future with every day that passes and each decision we make, if we keep our eyes on that point in the distance and speak into it consistently.
 We all need hope for the future, and in times of crisis, we look to leaders to help us find it.